-In 1979, Dryden hung up the pads, and it is said that he never doned goalie equipement again.
+In 1979, Dryden hung up the pads, and it is said that he never donned goalie equipment again.
 When he appeared in charity efforts, Dryden oddly, was now a defenseman.

 Soon he was an author, on occasion a hockey commentator, a lawyer, a Maple Leafs general manager, and finally a politician.
 Some may joke that each endeavor was a downgrade into the uppity sphere of self indulgence.

-Tonight, when # 29 is yanked towards the ceiling of many immortals, I'll forget for a minute about the bespectacled chronic bore who became Dryden.
-I'll put aside visions of him with an attache case.
-That an icy stare into hypnotized faces while he speaks to us the politician who remains clueless about stay at home Moms.
-I'll try not to imagine that he was just recently a Prime minister wannabe.
+Tonight, when # 29 is yanked towards the ceiling of many immortals, I'll forget for a minute about the bespectacled chronic bore that Dryden became.
+I'll put aside visions of him with an attaché case.
+That an icy stare into hypnotized faces while he speaks to us is the politician who remains clueless about stay-at-home Moms.
+I'll try not to imagine that he was just recently a Prime Minister wannabe.

 This evening, I will focus on that goalie who came out of nowhere.
-The rebel with a wild bushy scraggly mop of hippy hair sticking out of the fringers of a white spider fingered mask, and the mystery behind it.
+The rebel with a wild, bushy, scraggly mop of hippie hair sticking out of the fringes of a white, spider-fingered mask, and the mystery behind it.
 I'll think of Esposito and Orr, inaudibly swearing at him in 1971.
 I'll think of that cool cat, who perched on his goalie stick while the play was in the other end of the rink.

 Maybe I'll do it with the sound turned down.

-There's tons of great stuff online about Dryden - check out some of these.
+There's tons of great stuff online about Ken Dryden.
+Check out some of these:

-A one on one interview with Dryden at Legends of Hockey -
+A one-on-one interview with Dryden [Legends of Hockey]

-Great bio link with all of Dryden's stats.
+Great bio link with all of Dryden's stats [HockeyGoalies.org]